MapRock/TimeMolecules/tutorials/probability_logic_ontology_data/readme.md

 ## Integrating a Lot of Moving Parts

-Yes, we'll pulling a lot together.
-But it's integration of components that creates a powerful entity, whether it's a person or other creature, or a successful enterprise.
+Yes, we're pulling a lot together.
+But it's **integration** of components fragmented across a landscape that creates a powerful entity, whether it's a person or other creature, or a successful enterprise.

 My other book, <i>[Enterprise Intelligence](https://technicspub.com/enterprise-intelligence/)</i>, is all about integration of components into a system.
 Please see, [Enterprise Intelligence: Integrating BI, Data Mesh, Knowledge Graphs, Knowledge Workers, and LLMs](https://eugeneasahara.com/2024/06/28/enterprise-intelligence-integrating-bi-data-mesh-knowledge-graphs-and-ai/)